databricks/koalas/README.md

-**NOTE**: Koalas will be ported into [Apache Spark](https://github.com/apache/spark) after Apache Spark 3.2 release.
-Koalas is in maintenance mode and we only accept critical and uegent issues.
-See the [SPIP Voting](http://apache-spark-developers-list.1001551.n3.nabble.com/VOTE-SPIP-Support-pandas-API-layer-on-PySpark-td30996.html) for more details.
+**NOTE**: Koalas supports Apache Spark 3.1 and below as it will be [officially included to PySpark in the upcoming Apache Spark 3.2](http://apache-spark-developers-list.1001551.n3.nabble.com/VOTE-SPIP-Support-pandas-API-layer-on-PySpark-td30996.html).
+This repository is now in maintenance mode.
+For Apache Spark 3.2 and above, please use PySpark directly.